WXQ-bot/Data-Visualization-and-Analysis-Methods/README.md

 * **[2025/12/29]**: 🤗 We release **Course Data-Visualization-and-Analysis-Methods Community**.

+## 📅 Requirements

+1. The topic is up to your group's major
+2. Each group should be up most to 4 people

 ## 📖 Students Group Projects

 > Group ID: Projects Topic: Related GitHub link with detailed README files —— Team numbers